They're hard enough to deal with when they don't have a mind of their own.

 - Fawful's vacuum helmet is this, at least in Mario & Luigi: Bowser's Inside Story.
 After Bowser separates it from Fawful to fight him, the helmet is more than capable of fighting the Mario brothers on it's own.

 - This is a common justification given in the Fire Emblem games for why certain weapons are only usable by a single character.
-Lyn's Mani Katti in FE 7 for example, only allows Lyn to remove it from its sheathe and doesn't let anyone else use it.
-Zephiel's Eckesachs in FE 6 is another example, usable only by the king of Bern.
+Lyn's Mani Katti in Fire Emblem: Rekka no Ken for example, only allows Lyn to remove it from its sheathe and doesn't let anyone else use it.
+Zephiel's Eckesachs in Fire Emblem: the Sword Of Seals is another example, usable only by the king of Bern.